 Performing Arts, Music and Theatre

-School of Music faculty artist Julia Bullard will present a viola recital with collaborators and repertoire to be announced.
+UNI School of Music faculty artist Anthony Williams will present a trombone recital with collaborators and repertoire to be announced.
 This event is free and open to the public.